thetechnocrat-dev/darkforestframe/README.md

 Rules:
 1) Every player starts the game with three planets (equation 1).
 2) Planets build up energy over time (equation 2).
-3) Energy can be sent to other planets (equation 3).
+3) A player can send some or all of a planets energy to another planet (equation 3).
 4) Depending on the energy of the receiving planet it will either gain or lose energy (equation 4).
 5) At the end of the game the player with the most energy summed across their 3 planets wins (equation 5).
 6) All of a player's planets start out hidden from other players.